Quick Start — Creating a New Client Project¶

 .btn-primary { background-color: var(--main-green); border-color: var(--main-green); }

-See the CSS Theming Guide for full details.
+See the CSS Theming Guide.

-git diff -- Views/
+git diff -- Views/ # See what you've customised

-rm Views/Partials/SiteLayout/footer.cshtml
+rm Views/Partials/SiteLayout/footer.cshtml # Reset a file

 | File | When loaded | Purpose |